How to Create an Instructional Design Portfolio that Makes You Shine

 Visit Shalini Mathias’ portfolio →

-The Top 7 Examples of ID Portfolios [Updated for 2024]
+The Top 7 Examples of ID Portfolios

 While the portfolios mentioned above are commendable for their structure and content, not all have a contemporary aesthetic.
 The visual appeal of a portfolio is a crucial element that affects the overall impression it makes.

-After scouring social networks and Google, we’ve curated five additional instructional design portfolio examples for 2024 that are sure to impress employers and gain the trust of the target audience.
+After scouring social networks and Google, we’ve curated five additional instructional design portfolio examples that are sure to impress employers and gain the trust of the target audience.
 Feel free to explore them:

 1. Anna Poli